NiraimathiGunalan/test-github-collector/README.md

 The following parameters are always required:

- - API_HOST - Domain name of the ApiConnect instance where discovered APIs will be sent Example : `d-j02.apiconnect.dev.automation.ibm.com`
+ - API_HOST - Domain name of the ApiConnect instance where discovered APIs will be sent.
+Example : `d-j02.apiconnect.dev.automation.ibm.com`
  - PROVIDER_ORG - The provider org name of the apiconnect manager
  - API_FILES - One or more file names of the APIs to sync with apiconnect discovery repo separated by comma